Atorable/atorable-react/README.md

 npm install --save atorable-react
 ```
 ## Primary usage w/ [atorable-loader][atorable-loader-npm]
-For images and video (streaming limited to .mp4)
+Webpack loader converts files to magnetURI.
+Below are some example usage with images and video (streaming limited to .mp4)
 see advanced usage for more flexibility

 ```tsx